Slothy-lol/AkarisSubnauticaMods/CyclopsHullReinforcement/README.md

 ## Cyclops Hull Reinforcement Mod

-This mod adds a Cyclops Hull Reinforcement Module, which halves all damage to the Cyclops while equipped.
+This mod adds a Cyclops Hull Reinforcement Module, which halves all damage to the Cyclops while equipped.<br>

   ID: CyclopsArmorPlating